electron/electron/docs/breaking-changes.md

 See [crbug.com/332584706](https://issues.chromium.org/issues/332584706) for more information.

+### Behavior Changed: `window.flashFrame(bool)` will flash dock icon continuously on macOS

+This brings the behavior to parity with Windows and Linux.
+Prior behavior: The first `flashFrame(true)` bounces the dock icon only once (using the [NSInformationalRequest](https://developer.apple.com/documentation/appkit/nsrequestuserattentiontype/nsinformationalrequest) level) and `flashFrame(false)` does nothing.
+New behavior: Flash continuously until `flashFrame(false)` is called.
+This uses the [NSCriticalRequest](https://developer.apple.com/documentation/appkit/nsrequestuserattentiontype/nscriticalrequest) level instead.
+To explicitly use `NSInformationalRequest` to cause a single dock icon bounce, it is still possible to use [`dock.bounce('informational')`](https://www.electronjs.org/docs/latest/api/dock#dockbouncetype-macos).

 ## Planned Breaking API Changes (30.0)

 ### Behavior Changed: cross-origin iframes now use Permission Policy to access features